xd2mar/twitter/README.md

 0* Finally,the tool will save the correct tokens in a file results.txt

-snapchat : d2mar / telegram : xd2mar
+snapchat : @d2mar / Twitter : @qk9